Deep Bregman Divergence for Contrastive Learning of Visual Representations: Experiments and Results

-\textbf{Image augmentations} Since contrastive loss is sensitive to the choice of augmentation technique and learned representations can get controlled by the specific set of distortions~\cite{grill2020bootstrap}, we also examined how robust our method is to remove some of data augmentations.
-Figure~\ref{fig:transformations} presents decrease in top-1 accuracy (in \% points) of our method and SimCLR at 300 epochs and under linear evaluation on ImageNet (SimCLR numbers are extracted from~\cite{grill2020bootstrap}).
-This figure shows that the representations learned by our proposed contrastive divergence are more robust to removing certain augmentations in comparison to SimCLR.
-For instance, SimCLR does not work well when removing image crop from its transformation set. \\
+\textbf{Image augmentations} Since contrastive loss is sensitive to the choice of augmentation technique and learned representations can get controlled by the specific set of distortions~\cite{grill2020bootstrap}, we also examined how robust our method is to remove some of the data augmentations.
+Figure~\ref{fig:transformations} presents decrease in top-1 accuracy (in \% points) of our method and SimCLR and under linear evaluation on ImageNet (SimCLR numbers are extracted from~\cite{grill2020bootstrap}).
+This figure shows that the representations learned by our proposed contrastive divergence are more robust to removing certain augmentations in comparison to the baseline.
+SimCLR does not work well when removing image crop from its transformation set.

+\textbf{Impact of contrastive divergence loss} As it has been mentioned previously, the divergence loss between $p(z_i)$ and $q(z_j)$ calculated by Eq.~\ref{eq:pair:div:loss} where we convert Bregman divergence $D$ to similarity using $\psi_{i,j}$.
+The conversion function $\psi_{i,j}$, must be defined as a strictly monotone function and can have many forms.
+In general, there are multiple options to define a $\psi$ function to convert divergences to similarity scores ranging from a simple inverse function to a more complex Gaussian kernel.
+Table~\ref{table:ditsnceTOsimilarity} shows the functions examined in our experiments where we achieved the best performance using the Gaussian kernel.
+Our chosen conversion function, $\psi = exp(-D/{2{\sigma}^2})$ tuned using Bayesian optimization to find the best $\sigma$ value.
+We performed Bayesian hyperparameter optimization~\cite{snoek2012practical}, in order to find the best hyperparameter of $\lambda$ and $\sigma$.
+As depicted in Fig.~\ref{fig:study:loss}, the best Top-1 accuracy achieved when the $\lambda$ and $\sigma$ set to 5 and 1.5, respectively.

+Figure~\ref{fig:BD} demonstrated approximating divergences between different classes.
+In this example, we show that the divergence of a random sample $(x)$ to a specific sample $I$ in the data is equal to zero when they are from the same category.
+In general, the outputs of the underlying convex generating functional of the input samples that are from the same category will lie on a specific hyper-plane.
+We use the same strategy as~\cite{siahkamari2019learning} to produce the graph.

+\textbf{Quality of representations} We visualize the representation features using t-SNE with the last convolution layer of the ResNet-50 pretrained on CIFAR-10 to explore the quality of learned features using our proposed method.
+Figure~\ref{fig:tsne} compares the representation space learned by SimCLR (a) and our proposed method (b).
+As depicted in Fig.~\ref{fig:tsne}, our model shows better separation on clusters, especially for classes 0, 1, 8, and 9.